 Cross-docking is a strategy used by shipping and logistics companies to make shipping more efficient.
 In cross-docking, shipments are unloaded, packaged or repackaged if needed, then consolidated immediately for further transport.

-The idea behind cross-docking is that you eliminate or cut down on storage and its related costs for the shipping client.
+The idea behind cross-docking services is that you eliminate or cut down on storage and its related costs for the shipping client.
 By avoiding medium- or long-term storage, shipping becomes faster.
 However, there are some other advantages as well.

 Cross-docking increases shipment security because there is nothing sitting around in storage.